MohamedElHaddati/VotingApp/README.md

 ## Features
 - User authentication and registration
-- Create, edit, and delete polls
+- Create polls
+- Vote on a choice
-- Vote in polls
+- Create private polls with custom private code
-- View poll results
+- View poll results as a pie chart
-- Anonymous voting option
+- Logout feature
-- Password encryption for user security
+- View user details

 ## Technologies Used
 - Java 21